iRobotEducation/create3_docs/docs/hw/electrical.md

 ### 🔵 Blue Indicator
 The **blue indicator (D6)** is illuminated when the BLE radio is turned on.
 It flashes when it is connected to a host.

+[^1]: USB-C® is a trademark of USB Implementers Forum.
-<sub><sup>The Bluetooth® word mark and logos are registered trademarks owned by Bluetooth SIG, Inc. and any use of such marks by iRobot is under license.
-USB-C® is a trademark of USB Implementers Forum.
-All other trademarks mentioned are the property of their respective owners.</sup></sub>
+[^2]: The Bluetooth® word mark and logos are registered trademarks owned by Bluetooth SIG, Inc. and any use of such marks by iRobot is under license.
+[^3]: All other trademarks mentioned are the property of their respective owners.